-My name is Rohaizah, I’m from Thursday Island in the Torres Straits.
+My name is Rohaizah, I’m from Thursday Island in the Torres Strait.
 Growing up here meant I had to leave my home and community to study.
 It was really hard moving from an island to the city.
 Studying and juggling two young children away from family and friends.

 These days I know it was worth it.
 I teach at the primary school and raise my girls in the community I love.
 Thinking your way about higher education can mean great things for you and your community.